IvanGDR/Pulsar-Building-A-High-Available-Messaging-System/README.md

 ```

 ### Creating Znode for Local Zookeeper Metadata
-Creating the Znode fron one Zk client is enough
+Creating the Znode from one Zk client is enough
 ```js
 [zk: 101.36.207:2181(CONNECTED) 0] create /PulsarZkLocal
 Created /PulsarZkLocal